Sikh or Terrorist: Sant Jarnail Singh Bhindranwale

 Sant Jarnail Singh Bhindranwale, the army’s main target had been arrested and was in government custody months before the attack.
 How could the attack be warranted on the grounds that the government had to arrest Sant Jarnail Singh Bhindranwale when he was already in their custody months before, and was released by the Indian Government without any charges?
 At the time of his arrest he was carrying weapons.
 Why was he then released?
 At one time when the police made an announcement to arrest him, he peacefully complied and presented himself along with his 50 companions to the Deputy Commissioner.
 Surely, he would have presented himself in the same manner had another warrant been released.
 Even if we assume that such a warrant was released, there is no evidence to suggest that Sant Jarnail Singh refused to present himself.
 Additionally, the government failed to approach Sikh leaders or seek help of Sikh organizations to convince Sant Jarnail Singh to present himself.
 The SGPC (Shiromani Gurdwara Parbandhak Committee) management of Darbar Sahib desperately asked the government on a number of occasions to produce a list of people they wanted to capture so that the management could take action and prevent any army intervention.
 However the Indian authorities refused and failed to do this despite it being an option to prevent an assault.

-Furthermore Sant Jarnail Singh and his companions did not remain in the Darbar Sahib complex 24 hours a day, but freely traveled Punjab and the surrounding areas on a daily basis.
+Furthermore Sant Jarnail Singh and his companions did not remain within the Darbar Sahib complex 24 hours a day, but freely traveled Punjab and the surrounding areas on a daily basis.
 He was easily accessible by press reporters and journalists.
 If these people needed to be captured why did the army with all its weapons of destruction enter the Darbar Sahib killing innocent worshippers caught in the crossfire, when they could have easily assassinated or arrested Sant Jarnail Singh and his associates at any time outside the temple complex?
-Also, Sant Jarnail Singh was not charged with crimes or terrorist activity neither did he have an outstanding arrest warrant from which he was hiding or attempting to abscond.
+Also, Sant Jarnail Singh was not charged with crimes or terrorist activities nor did he have an outstanding arrest warrant from which he was hiding or attempting to abscond.
 India Today reported in December 1983 that a senior officer in Chandigarh confessed:

 It's really shocking that we have so little against him while we keep blaming him for all sorts of things.